Happy Pride Vancouver!

 - ¼ cup plain greek yogurt or sour cream (or 2 large eggs)

-- Red, orange, yellow, blue, green and purple food colouring (Americolor works great)
+- Red, orange, yellow, blue, green, and purple food coloring (Americolor works great)

 - 2 cups Smarties or mini M&Ms

 - Preheat oven to 375 degrees.
 Line three baking sheets with parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and ½ teaspoon of salt in a medium bowl.
 Set aside.

 - Using an electric mixer, beat together the butter, both sugars, and vanilla in a large bowl for 2 to 3 minutes, until light and fluffy.
 Add the yogurt (or eggs) and blend well.
 With the mixer on low speed, add the flour mixture in three additions, blending until just incorporated.

 - Divide the dough into 6 small bowls.
 Add a few drops of the food colouring to the bowls, one colour per bowl, and stir until the colour is incorporated.
 Divide the Smarties between the 6 bowls and stir them through.